OSLER Program Overview

 - Students eligible must be enrolled in a doctoral program at OHSU such as the MD, DMD, DNP, PharmD, nursing PhD and graduate PhD track programs.

-- Applicants for the short-term program must be available to participate in a week-long course in the last week of June.
+- Applicants for the short-term program must be available to participate in 2 days of research training in the last week of June.

 - Appointment can begin no sooner than April 1 and no later than June 30.